Author: Jeremy Wong, with contributions from Johnson L.

 - The Mac version is proven, but not perfect.
 However the Windows version definitely has more issues.

 - You NEED GOOD graphics for PP5 and BETTER graphics for PP6.
 Integrated Intel graphics likely will be bad.

 This post was published in June 2017.
 As of October 2017, Windows version 188.8.131.52 has cumulatively seen a big improvement in performance since the initial article was published.
 It is actually now usable on my laptop (in the post below I previously wrote that it was not).
 Currently I do have a ticket open for a bug report, but the development team has done some good work here.
 Quite frankly we’re such tech nerds 🙂

 I will be revising the post when I have time.
-Just be aware it is out of date in places – the slide editor is much better now.
-However, I still believe that ProPresenter 6 Windows is very behind the Mac counterpart and don’t think its reliable enough as a piece of software.
-Currently the inbuilt error reporter doesn’t seem to actually work?
-Anyways, go checkout the official forums before you buy.
+Just be aware that some points I made in this post are out of date – the slide editor is much better now.
+However, I still believe that ProPresenter 6 Windows has reliability issues. e.g. The inbuilt crash reporter does not function.
+Go checkout the official forums before you buy.

 1. It needs LOTS of video memory

 Video memory of less than 1GB is a bad idea and will cause major cause of instability.